 During the exam: First, you will be injected with a radioactive tracer.
 The amount of radiation in this tracer is small, so your risk of negative radiation effects is low.
 This tracer is a compound of complex sugars labeled with a short-lived radioisotope.
-You will rest for approximately 60 minutes while the radioactive compound travels throughout your body.
+You will rest for approximately 40 minutes while the radioactive compound travels throughout your body.
+You may be given an iodine contrast beverage to drink during the 40 minute wait.